NikhilRout/verilog-dsd/README.md

 # verilog-dsd
-Verilog code for basic combinational and sequential circuits (with testbenches)
+Verilog code for fundamental combinational and sequential circuits (with testbenches)

 ## About
 Starting out with Verilog during my first digital systems design class, I couldn't find a comprehensive Verilog guide with multiple examples all in one resource.
 So I decided to create this reference repository consolidating all my Verilog code as I progressed in class and my own study.
 It includes the dataflow, structural, and behavioral modeling of Verilog code for a broad range of fundamental combinational and sequential circuits, complete with corresponding testbenches